lDOS boot documentation

 The drload stage is a replacement for lDOS's iniload initial loader.
 It does away with most of the entrypoints supported by iniload, including the native lDOS load protocol.
 This allows it to drop most of the file system and disk read related code that is included in iniload.

 The motivation for drload was to minimise the overhead for a compressed Enhanced DR-DOS single-file kernel, hence the name.
 This allows the single-file kernel to be smaller than the sum of the two files of the prior build of a double-file kernel.
+The lDOS fork of MS-DOS v4.01 can use drload as well.

 2.1 Sector to drload protocol #

 The sector to drload protocol is either the FreeDOS load protocol or the original Enhanced DR-DOS load protocol (minus the need for a second file).
-Refer to section 3.1 and section 3.2.
+Refer to section 3.3 and section 3.4.

 Both of these protocols share the fact that the prior loader has to load the entire file of the drload stage, so that no temporary file system support is needed in the drload stage or later in the subsequent kernel stages.